A woman learning about Fundrise vs Groundfloor investment options.

 What is The Difference Between Fundrise and Groundfloor?

 Groundfloor and Fundrise both work in real estate, but they offer different types of investments.
-Fundrise offers a private real estate investment trust (REIT), meaning you buy into a portfolio of properties.
+With Fundrise, you buy into a portfolio of properties.
 Groundfloor lets you invest in loans that it offers to outside borrowers investing in real estate.

 Can You Really Make Money with Groudnfloor?